jaswinder6991/loops-near-intents-workshop/src/content/03-environment-setup/01-prerequisites.md

 - ✅ A funded NEAR account
 - ✅ Project dependencies installed
 - ✅ Environment variables configured
+- ✅ Registered with wrap.near contract
+- ✅ Planned your balance allocation
 - ✅ Verified connection to NEAR and 1Click API

 Now let's start with your first cross-chain operation: depositing NEAR tokens into the Intents contract.